ralphcoder/babble/README.md

  I have implemented firebase 🔥 **Authentication** to authenticate the user on login or signup.

- Firebase 🔥 **Firestore** to make NoSQL document database that lets us easily store, sync, and query data of the cit chats.🗣
+ Firebase 🔥 **Firestore** to make NoSQL document database that lets us easily store, sync, and query data of the cit chats. 🗣

- All the people logining in can have a group chat.👨‍👦‍👦
+ All the people logining in can have a group chat. 👨‍👦‍👦

- App is made simple,and with good UI.🙂
+ App is made simple,and with good UI. 🙂